django-id/website/README.md

 $ python manage.py runserver
 ```

+Note:<br>
-Note: If those commands is not working, please open issue with detailed error messages.
+If those commands is not working, please open issue with detailed error messages.<br>
+Do not forget to rename from `settings_test.py` to `settings.py`

 ## Download